Guide

 Weekly Checkpoint

 Contact form operations are not a set-and-forget configuration.
-A good SLA target is initial response within 2 hours and resolution within 48 hours.
+If your team uses response targets, keep them explicit and visible: when should the first reply happen, when should an owner be assigned, and when should stale inquiries escalate?
 Build a habit of checking the following once a week.

 1. Review this week's status